yjumpzhighy/vlm-action/models/README.md

 4) loss function KL(N(u(Z),var(Z)) || N(0,I)), aims at making the encoder output distribution
    approaching standard normal distribution.

-	'''
-	#Why? we need keep the noise of Z
+	#Why? we need keep the noise of Z.
 	#without noise, latent space lacks variability, and decoder may produce only a limited
    	#set of outputs and get poor interpolation performance.